trln/spofford-client/README.md

 configuration file.
 This must be used interactively, as you need to log in with your account's password in order to generate the new token.

+### Status

+    $ bundle exec spofford status [transaction ID]

+This will fetch the status page for the specified transaction and output the results to standard output.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at